AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onpremise-activation.md

 >[!NOTE]
 >
->Adobe strongly recommends you connect using an [`SSH tunnel`](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md).
+>Adobe strongly recommends that you use an [`SSH tunnel`](../data-analyst/importing-data/integrations/mysql-via-ssh-tunnel.md) tunnel to make the database connection.
 However, if this method is not an option, you can still link [!DNL Commerce Intelligence] to your database using a [`direct connection`](../data-analyst/importing-data/integrations/mysql-via-a-direct-connection.md).

 Enter your [!DNL Commerce Intelligence] information in the [!UICONTROL Connect your Magento Database] screen.